 Students will live in furnished apartments in the Pangrati area of Athens, about 10 minutes away from the CYA center.
 The neighborhood is central and close to sites, monuments and museums as well as grocery stores, cafes, restaurants, bakeries, bakeries, banks and a weekly farmers market.

 There are generally no more than a few CYA apartments within a given building.
 The advantage of these accommodations over typical student dormitories is that students have a greater opportunity to interact with their Greek neighbors and generally live like Athenians do.

-A typical apartment houses four or five students (double and single rooms) and includes a common area, a kitchen (stocked with tableware and basic cooking equipment), bathroom and balcony.
+A typical apartment houses three to six students and includes a common area, a kitchen (stocked with tableware and basic cooking equipment), bathroom and balcony.
+Students are typically placed in a double room, so they have one roommate.
+However, single rooms are available upon request.
 Apartments are simply but fully furnished, with air-conditioned bedrooms and WiFi Internet access.
 Although each student receives space to store clothing and personal belongings, storage is limited and students are advised not to over-pack.
 CYA provides a pillow, two blankets and a bedspread for each student.
 Semester and full-year students must bring towels, sheets and pillowcases.
 Beds are standard twin size.

 A main mid-day meal is provided on weekdays (Monday through Friday), except on overnight field trips, on holidays and during recesses at the CYA dining facilities.
 On overnight field trips, breakfast is provided but not lunch.
 BCA provides a meal stipend so students can purchase and prepare food for their other meals.

 Home stays are also available for interested students.
 They can indicate their housing preference on CYA’s housing form.

 Students have WiFi access in their apartments and may want to bring a computer to access the internet.
 The Academic Center offers plentiful wall jacks and wireless service throughout for laptop users, as well as Internet access in the computer labs.